-From this detail, it becomes clear that the frequently alleged societal threshold between hunter-gatherer communities and agrarian peoples is artificial.
-The indigenous cosmology contains the necessity to nurture kin, so the step to do this nurturing in a garden, and from there move to a plot of land is small, and in some respect inevitable.
-It is probable that the original human cosmologies all build around the idea of nurturing what has given from life.
-This attitude might even be discussed as a defining criterion of the human species (which has been called "biophilic" by some authors, as e.g. Wilson (1984), Shephard (1998).
-The true difference therefore, might not be found between agrarian societies and hunter-gatherer tribes, but between land-users who treat country as kin, and those who treat it as matter and resource only.
-(It cannot be further discussed here that there might be a relation between this primary tendency to nurture kin and the tendency of "natural giving" some psychologist observes in healthy human behaviour (Rosenberg 2000).
+It is plausible that the original human cosmologies all build around the idea of nurturing what life has given.
+This attitude could even be imagined as a species-specific trait of the human species (which has been described as "biophilic" by some authors, as e.g. Wilson (1984), Shephard (1998)).
+The true cultural divide might not be found between early agrarian societies and hunter-gatherer tribes, but between land-users who treat country as kin, and those who treat it as matter and resource only.

-Salmón (2000:1330) conludes: "Raramuri land management represents a tradition of conservation that relies on a reciprocal relationship with nature in which the idea of iwigara becomes an affirmation of caretaking responsibilities and an assurance of sustainable subsistence and harvesting.
+Salmón (2000:1330) concludes in this vein: "Raramuri land management represents a tradition of conservation that relies on a reciprocal relationship with nature in which the idea of iwigara becomes an affirmation of caretaking responsibilities and an assurance of sustainable subsistence and harvesting.
 It is a realisation that the Sierra Madres is a place of nurturing, full of relatives with whom all breath is shared."